 My work addresses expectations and boundaries that come from a fettered past.
 The threaded order/dis-order of fiber and form challenge the pre-conceived boundaries of symmetry and disturb a predictable order.
 Interruption as such, reveals contradictions and makes room for liberation of movement.
 This aesthetic is informed by the freedom I felt – and feel in the outdoors; and the exhilaration I find revealed in nature.

 I knew I would be a weaver when I first stepped into a small studio on the Bay of Fundy in Nova Scotia in 1981.
 The inspiration of that first “meeting” has never stopped.
-Born in Indiana and relocated to central New England in the mid 1970’s, I graduated from Keene State College with a BA and quickly set up a family and homestead.
+Born in Indiana and relocated to central New England in the mid 1970’s, I graduated with an MFA in Artisanry: Fibers from UMass Dartmouth.

-I am a self-taught weaver with 34+ years of textile experience – successes, experiments, unfinished ideas, and, yes … mistakes.
-My endorsement as an Arts-in-Education participant for the RI State Council on the Arts in 1996 propelled my teaching, encouraged my dreams, and has enabled me to pursue working with all ages and abilities.
-I currently teach at Slater Mill Museum in Rhode Island while pursuing an MFA in Artisanry at University of Massachusetts, Dartmouth.
+Thirty-eight years of textile experience has yielded successes, experiments, patents, unfinished ideas, and constant learning!
+My endorsement as an Arts-in-Education participant for the RI State Council on the Arts in 1996 propelled my teaching and encouraged my dreams.
+I currently teach through my studio in North Kingstown, RI.
 I also love gardening, hiking, and swimming in the ocean early in the morning.